Azure/AgentBaker/e2e/README.md

 ### Debugging

-Set `KEEP_VMSS` to retain bootstrapped VMs for debugging.
-This will include the private SSH key in each scenario's log bundle.
-When using the flag, please ensure to run only test you need to debug, as the VMs will not be deleted after the test run.
+Set `KEEP_VMSS=true` to retain bootstrapped VMs for debugging.
+Setting this will also have the VM's private SSH key included in each scenario's log bundle.
+When using this flag, please ensure to run only test you need to debug, as the VMs will not be deleted after the test run.

 ### Running Tests Manually